munificent/craftinginterpreters/book/chunks-of-bytecode.md

     compressed form, and implement a `getLine()` function that, given the index of an instruction, determines the line where the instruction occurs.

-    *Hint:* It's not necessary for `getLine()` to be particularly efficient.
+    *Hint: It's not necessary for `getLine()` to be particularly efficient.
-    Since it is only called when a runtime error occurs, it is well off the critical path where performance matters.
+    Since it is only called when a runtime error occurs, it is well off the critical path where performance matters.*

-2. Because `OP_CONSTANT` only uses a single byte for its operand, a single chunk may only contain up to 256 different constants.
+2. Because `OP_CONSTANT` only uses a single byte for its operand, a chunk may only contain up to 256 different constants.
 That's small enough that people writing real-world code will hit that limit.
 We could use two or more bytes to store the operand, but that makes *every* constant instruction take up more space.
 Most chunks won't need that many unique constants, so that wastes space and sacrifices some locality in the common case to support the rare case.

     To balance those two competing aims, many instruction sets feature multiple instructions that perform the same operation but with operands of different